-- The National Bowel Cancer Screening Program (NBCSP) is a joint program of the Australian Government Department of Health and Ageing and state and territory governments.
-The NBCSP is monitored annually by the AIHW.
-Results are compiled and reported at the national level by the AIHW in an annual NBCSP monitoring report. - NBCSP data depend on the return of data forms from participants, general practitioners, colonoscopists and pathologists to the NBCSP register.
-The register is maintained by Medicare Australia.
-Data from the register are provided to the AIHW six monthly as de-identified unit record data. - Analysis of remoteness and socioeconomic status are based on postcode of residential address of NBCSP invitees at the time of screening.
-Concordances for these disaggregations may be unavoidably older than the year(s) of screening data being reported, leading to inaccuracies. - Aboriginal and Torres Strait Islander, language and disability status are selfreported by participating individuals. - Exclusion of people screened outside the NBCSP will result in an underestimation of population screening rates in the target ages. - Data return for later stages in the NBCSP screening pathway (GP, colonoscopy and pathology follow-up, as required) is not mandatory.
+- The NBCSP is managed by the Australian Government Department of Health in partnership with state and territory governments.
+The NBCSP is monitored annually by the Australian Institute of Health and Welfare (AIHW).
+Results are compiled and reported at the national level by the AIHW in an annual NBCSP monitoring report. - NBCSP data depend on the return of data forms from participants, general practitioners, colonoscopists and pathologists to the NBCSP Register.
+The register is maintained by the Department of Human Services (formerly Medicare Australia).
+Data from the register are provided to the AIHW 6-monthly as de-identified unit record data. - Analysis of remoteness and socioeconomic status are based on postcode of residential address of NBCSP invitees at the time of screening.
+Correspondences for these disaggregations may be unavoidably older than the year(s) of screening data being reported, potentially leading to inaccuracies. - Aboriginal and Torres Strait Islander, language and disability status are selfreported by participating individuals. - Exclusion of people screened outside the NBCSP will result in an underestimation of population screening rates in the target ages. - Data return for later stages in the NBCSP screening pathway (GP, colonoscopy and pathology follow-up, as required) is not mandatory.
 Further, not all people who received a positive (abnormal) screening result may have had time to complete follow-up steps at the time of reporting.
-These factors may result in under-reporting of outcome data. - Data may be suppressed for confidentiality and reliability reasons (for example, if the denominator is less than 1,000, the numerator is less than 5, or the rate could not be sensibly estimated).
+These factors may result in under-reporting of outcome data. - Data may be suppressed for confidentiality and reliability reasons (for example, if the denominator is less than 100, or the rate could not be sensibly estimated).